chriswon98/chriswon98.github.io/projects/project-2.md

 The premise of the game is as follows: "Through unfortunate circumstances, your beloved wife died in a fire and wish to see her once again.
 In a desperate bid, you sell your soul to a demon for a chance of bringing your wife back from the underworld.
 Halfway through the ritual, you blackout and awake in the Demon's dungeon.
 It was a trick!
 Now you must make your way through the dungeon, confront the demon and reclaim your soul (and maybe your wife)."

-The main feature of this game was the varity of enemies encountered and the multitude of ways you could fight them:
+The main feature of this game was the variety of enemies encountered and the multitude of ways you could fight them:

 ```md
 ### Weapon types